bradleytenuta/checkmate/README.md

 ##### Commands

 - `docker-compose up -d --build` - This will run the docker container.
 You can view the website at `http://localhost:8080`.
-The `d` command insures that the containers will keep running untill told otherwise.
+The `d` command insures that the containers will keep running until told otherwise.

 Below you can run commands for composer, npm or artisan.
 Just add your desired command to the end.